TheGuy-afk-321/SchoolHub/README.md

 # SchoolHub
-.html file with many useful thins
+.html file with many useful things

+Installation:
+JUST DOWNLOAD THE FILE AND OPEN IT